-The entrance to the National Museum's library is in Dronning Mauds gate 2, and is open to everyone from 30 August 2021.
+The entrance to the National Museum's library is in Dronning Mauds gate 2, and is open to everyone.

-The library's book collections must be viewed on site and can be searched in Oria, where you will also find digital versions of many of the Norwegian books.
+The library's book collections must be viewed on site and is not borrowable.
+The collection is searchable in Oria, where you will also find digital versions of many of the Norwegian books.

 Parts of the book collections are held in storage areas, and it can take time to retrieve them.
 The collections are arranged according to the Dewey Decimal Classification system, where each subject has its own number.